patrickpassosb/Kraken-DaD/tasks/033-moving-average-node-best-practices.md

 ### Development Mode Context
 <!-- This is where you tell the AI agent about your project's constraints and priorities -->
+- **🚨 Project Stage:** TODO: Define if this is new development, production system, or legacy migration
 - **🚨 Project Stage:** Demo/prototype
 - **Breaking Changes:** Avoid unless required for correctness
 - **Data Handling:** No persistence